EnglishChinese (Simplified)Indonesian

 • Distension and occlusion of hair follicles

-Acne is usually confined to the face, but it may involve the neck, chest and back.
-It is characterised by the following
+It is usually confined to the face, but it may involve the neck, chest and back.
+It is characterized by the following

 • Comedones (blackheads and whiteheads)